Investing on your own in the stock market

 You’ll need your money and have to sell your investments in the short, medium or long term?
 If you need to sell them in the short term (for example, within a few months), you should probably choose safe, liquid investments.

-Are you a conservative or aggressive investor?
-This educational calculator estimates your investor profile by taking into account both your financial capacity and your risk-taking ability.
-Try it now!
+Estimate your investor profile by taking into account your financial capacity and your attitude toward risk.
+Try our calculator!

 Want to invest in shares on the stock market?